Carmen, Davao del Norte: Geography

-Carmen is about 38 km from Davao City, and about 17 km from Tagum City, the capital of Davao del Norte, has a total land area of 16600 ha.
+Carmen is about 38 km from Davao City, 6 kilometers (3 mi) from Panabo City and about 17 km from Tagum City, the capital of Davao del Norte, has a total land area of 16600 ha.

 Carmen has vast rice fields while its coastal areas provide fishermen a major source of livelihood such as mud crab fattening and fishing.
 Carmen is also a part of Davao Metropolitan Area.